tjm-git/ValveSpringTester/README.md

 The rotary encoder is a GHB-38, incremental, NPN output unit with 2048 PPR.
-This needs to be calibrated for a linear length readout either by accurately measuring the movement of the arbor ram and using a small sketch to count the points or by moving the operating arm a known number of
+This needs to be calibrated for a linear length readout either by accurately measuring the movement of the arbor ram and using a small sketch to count the points or by moving the operating arm a known number of degrees and just doing the math, 2048ppr/360.
+Readout for length is to 0.01" as most, if not all, spring specs are to hundreths.